michaelfester/tabloid/README.md

 ## Usage

-The extension consists in four keyboard shortcuts:
+The extension consists of four keyboard shortcuts:

 * Alt-Shift-L: move tab one position to the right
 * Alt-Shift-H: move tab one position to the left